k98kurz/tapescript/docs.md

 ## OP_SHA256 - 30 - x1E

-Pull an item from the queue and put its sha256 hash back onto the queue.
+Pull an item from the stack and put its sha256 hash back onto the stack.

 Aliases:
 - SHA256